quorten/macsehw/hardware/fpga/bbu/README.md

 * Take the master 16 MHz clock as input and divided it down to generate the 8 MHz, 3.7 MHz, and 2 MHz clock signals as output.

+  Note that these are the specific frequencies used: 15.667200 MHz, 7.8336 MHz, 3.672 MHz, and 1.9584 MHz.

+  Also, note that this is the routing of the source 16 MHz clock signal.
+(1) 16 MHz master clock crystal -> (2) GLU chip, logically ANDs master clock with GLU `*OE` to disable whole system clock under certain circumstances), (3) BBU chip.

 * Provide a single address bus interface to ROM, RAM, and I/O devices, including simple digital I/O pins.
 Namely, for the ROM, RAM, SCC, VIA, and IWM, it uses a simple method of checking which of the upper